Orlando (TV series): Plot

 Orlando O'Connor is an ex-Foreign Legionnaire who has picked up a magic talisman, the "Gizzmo".
 His boat building firm fails and he travels to London's Docklands to meet an old Navy comrade Tony, looking for work, only to find Tony has been killed.
 He links up with David and Jenny who have inherited a detective agency from their Uncle.
 They set out to solve Tony's murder.
 After that they run the detective agency together.

+Comic Strip

+TV Comic ran both comic strips and text stories based on the series for several years, beginning from issue 754 (cover-dated “Week Ending 28th May, 1966”.